Lien waivers protect project owners

 Property owners: what you must know about lien waivers

 Lien waivers really function as a receipt for payment.
 In return, those paid waive their rights to place a lien for that payment.
 But while it sounds simple, it actually can be quite complex.
 In truth, anyone who works on a project, or provides materials or services may be able to file a lien to get payment.
 The lien waiver manages risk for the owner of a construction project related to general contractor and vendor claims.
 And while a lien waiver can protect the owner from claims, there are many ways that it can do the opposite when improperly completed, potentially costing the owner significant money.

-Here are five things you should keep in mind about lien waivers.
+Here are four things you should keep in mind about lien waivers.